ViktoriaBorbytska/SoftServe-Crash-Course/README.md

 _2: User Testing Postman Collection - v.1.1:

-	    - User Testing.postman_collection contains a collection designed for user operations testing with the usage of Swagger Petstore;
+	    - User Testing.postman_collection.json contains a collection designed for user operations testing with the usage of Swagger Petstore;